Meloplasty SURGERY

 Mid-Facial Improvement: This technique is effective in addressing changes in the mid-face and cheek area by repositioning tissues to restore fullness and support.

-2. Mid-Facelift
+2. Mid-Meloplasty

-The mid-facelift focuses on the central area of the face, specifically the cheeks and nasolabial folds.
+The mid-Meloplasty focuses on the central area of the face, specifically the cheeks and nasolabial folds.
 This procedure is suitable for patients with reduced volume in the mid-face region.
 By repositioning underlying tissues, the mid-facelift can help improve the structure and support of the mid-face.

 This technique is often combined with other facial procedures to address multiple areas and achieve more comprehensive outcomes.

-4. Temporal Brow Lift
+4. Temporal Brow Surgery

 5. Fat Grafting (Fat Transfer)